Your brand says a lot about you.

 - How do you differ from other options or competitors?
 What are your special strengths? (e.g., experiences, abilities, values, processes, or proprietary offerings)

-- What is it you want your business known for?
+- What is it you want your business to be known for?

 - What particular problems are you attempting to solve?